 - Water Heater Age

 The usual life span of a domestic water heater with appropriate servicing is 10–12 years.
-Even if your long-lasting water heater isn’t having an issue, it’s an increased risk of a damaging leak.
+Even if your water heater isn’t having an issue, it could be at an increased risk of a damaging leak.

 If you’re not certain of your water heater’s age, check the identification sticker on the unit.
 This states the manufacturing date and serial number.